 - To define Actions, click New in the Action section.
 Next, select an action type and the field or section to make conditional.

-Destination and Triggers
+Destination and Messaging

 - Same Form – Load the same form.
 This is useful for data entry purposes.